ALTERNATE TITLE: WHY I WON’T BUY YOUR TABLETOP RPG.

 I knew about five year olds who talked like this, because I remember being corrected by my parents and teachers as a child.
 Just as we were corrected when we said, “He goes to me, ‘Hey, John, check this out.’”
 For you 40-somethings, remember when we said ‘goes’ instead of ‘says.’
 There was even a Charles in Charge episode which covered that. 🤣

-As someone who has always been a decent writer — (well, not grammatically, but I could write a good speech or narrative, if you didn’t care about proper English) — I was forced, yes, forced, to take English classes in the early 2000s in order to add technical writing to my professional duties and resume.
+As someone who has always been a decent writer — (well, not grammatically, but I could write a good speech or narrative) — I was forced, yes, forced, to take English classes in the early 2000s in order to add technical writing to my professional duties.
 Wow!
 Did I learn how embarrassingly ignorant I was with regard to English.
 Looking back, I don’t know how I ever graduated high school.

-Even now, I really struggle with comma use, active versus passive voice, and not typing like I speak.
-In this blog, I don’t care about those issues as much, but in the technical writing portion of my job it’s a struggle.
+Even now, I really struggle with comma use, overuse of gerunds, active versus passive voice, and simply not typing like I speak.
+In this blog, I don’t care about those issues, but in the technical writing portion of my job it’s a struggle.
 Luckily, at work I keep a couple of grammar guides next to me for assistance, and there are even higher level quality control editors than me.

 If you want to sound like a five year old, just say the following:

 - He played good.